influxdata/telegraf/README.md

-# Tivan - A native agent for InfluxDB
+# Telegraf - A native agent for InfluxDB

 ## Quickstart

-* Build from source or download tivan (binaries forthcoming)
+* Build from source or download telegraf (binaries forthcoming)
-* Run `tivan -sample-config > tivan.toml` to create an initial configuration
+* Run `telegraf -sample-config > telegraf.toml` to create an initial configuration
 * Edit the configuration to match your needs
-* Run `tivan -config tivan.toml -test` to output one full measurement sample to STDOUT
+* Run `telegraf -config telegraf.toml -test` to output one full measurement sample to STDOUT
-* Run `tivan -config tivan.toml` to gather and send metrics to InfluxDB
+* Run `telegraf -config telegraf.toml` to gather and send metrics to InfluxDB

-## Tivan Options
+## Telegraf Options

-Tivan has a few options you can configure under the `agent` section of the config.
-If you don't see an `agent` section run `tivan -sample-config > tivan.toml` to create a valid initial configuration:
+Telegraf has a few options you can configure under the `agent` section of the config.
+If you don't see an `agent` section run `telegraf -sample-config > telegraf.toml` to create a valid initial configuration:

 * **hostname**: The hostname is passed as a tag.
-By default this should be set to the name of the machine running Tivan.
+By default this should be set to the name of the machine running Telegraf.
 You can override that behavior here.
 * **interval**: How ofter to gather metrics.
 Uses a simple number + unit parser, ie "10s" for 10 seconds or "5m" for 5 minutes.
 * **debug**: currently non-functional.
-Run `tivan -config tivan.toml -debug` to gather and send metrics to InfluxDB and to STDOUT for debugging purposes
+Run `telegraf -config telegraf.toml -debug` to gather and send metrics to InfluxDB and to STDOUT for debugging purposes

 ## Plugin Options